 As medical cures and treatments have been developed to control many of these problems, and as patterns of disease have changed, the scope of epidemiology has broadened.
 Today epidemiology includes the study of chronic disease, disability and health status.
 Because we are often concerned with functional problems as well as disease states, we will use the terms disease, disorder and disability interchangeably to represent health outcomes, including illness, injury and physical, psychological or social dysfunction.
 This approach fits with the World Health Organization's definition of health, which encompasses social, psychological and physical well-being.1

 Epidemiology is distinguished as a research approach because of its unique concern with the identification of risk factors for disability and disease.
 Epidemiologic studies are generally distinguished as observational or experimental (or quasi-experimental).
 In observational studies there is no artificial manipulation of any of the study factors (see Chapter 13).
 Observational studies are categorized as descriptive or analytic.
 Descriptive studies are concerned with the distribution and patterns of disease or disability in a population.
 These are carried out when there is little knowledge about the state of health or frequency of disease.
 Analytic studies test hypotheses to determine if specific exposures are related to health status or disease occurrence.
 Case-control and cohort studies are observational analytic approaches (see Chapter 13).
-Randomized controlled trials (RCT) are experimental analytic studies that are designed to test the effect of interventions on ...
+Randomized controlled trials (RCT) are experimental analytic studies that are designed to test the effect of ...